ajusa/VNDS-LOVE/README.md

 # Development Instructions
 ### Not accepting PRs right now, code is in the middle of being refactored!
 ONLY FOLLOW THESE INSTRUCTIONS IF YOU WANT TO COMPILE VNDS-LOVE!
-IF YOU JUST WANT TO PLAY VISUAL NOVELS, GO TO THE WIKI!
+IF YOU JUST WANT TO PLAY VISUAL NOVELS, GO TO THE GUIDE!

 **Note:** Right now, building an NRO file is not supported on non-debian operating systems.
 You can still easily test, but you won't be able to generate a final package.